 1. When using labels to identify key structures, position the label tags as close as possible to their associated structures.

-Don't:2.
-Embed models inline within related text, or in pop-up windows that don’t obscure related text.
+2. Embed models inline within related text, or in pop-up windows that do not obscure related text.

 3. Hyperlink text on the page to corresponding structures in the model.